 Students profit from current research projects

 In the Molecular and Technical Medicine Bachelor programme (MTZ) students undertake a project practical, a practical semester and the Bachelor thesis.
 These can be carried out either internally or externally (at institutions, firms, clinics, etc.) and are often as interdisciplinary as the programme itself.
+Students can also work on topics as part of the Faculty of Medical and Life Sciences workgroup.
+By the way our faculty is one of the most-research oriented faculties at HFU.

 A current Federal Ministry of Education and Research funded project, "MultiFlow", carried out by HFU Professors Deigner and Kohl in cooperation with R-Biopharm AG, Darmstadt and the University of Tübingen, researches nanoparticles for diagnostic applications.
 The new project fits perfectly into the Faculty of Medical and Life Science's profile for personalized medicine / "Precision Medicine" and is contributing to the expansion of this specialized area.